duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/30-tuning.md

 In this screen, change directories to `~/ws/src/project3pid` and modify `z_pid.yaml` by setting $K$ to 1250 and the rest of the gain constants to 0.
 Now run `python student_pid_controller.py` to fly with your altitude pid.

-Fly your drone and observe it's flight.
-Tune $K_p$ by slowly increasing it's value between flights until you can see the drone moving up and down with uniform oscillations.
+Fly your drone and observe its flight.
+Tune $K_p$ by slowly increasing its value between flights until you can see the drone moving up and down with uniform oscillations.
 Each time you will need to quit the controller, edit `z_pid.yaml`, and then run `student_pid_controller.py` again to use the new pid terms.

   1. Record your final $K_p$ value that causes uniform oscillations as $K_u$, the ultimate gain.
   2. Fly your drone and pause the altitude graph on the web interface when you see two peaks.
 Find the time difference between these two peaks and record this value as $T_u$, the ultimate period.